 Goals and Plans Go Hand In Hand

 The next step is establishing a plan.
 Whenever we have a plan, we experience purpose.
-A purposeful plan brings hope to each day and fulfillment to life.
+Many advise us that a purposeful plan brings hope to each day and fulfillment to life.
 Need to be convinced?
 Take it from the experts.

 College and Career Benefits

 It's well-documented that planning can have a significant positive impact on your life.
 Here are five findings showing the change planning can bring to your success goals.

 According to a study by the University of Southern California, people who make detailed plans are 25% more likely to achieve their goals.

 A study by the University of Illinois found that individuals who plan ahead report being 31% more satisfied with their lives.